CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 **User acceptance test**: PUT title=mr, firstname=donald, surname=trump on /customers/:id and check that the database was updated.

 - update table
 - remember your previous lesson
 - hint: in the javascript code, instead of db.all() you will need ... what?

-### HOMEWORK 4 : STRETCH GOAL (OPTIONAL)

-The end point should properly detect which customer properties are being updated, and generate the appropriate SQL update statement.

-### HOMEWORK 5

-**User Story:** As a staff member, I want to create a new reservation.

-Create and end-point to post a new reservation to `/reservations/`.

-- insert into
-- create the endpoint from scratch
-- which HTTP method should you use?

-STRETCH GOAL (OPTIONAL) : Return {"status": "error": "reason": "reason..."} if *anything* was wrong with the request.

-### LESSON 6 : I WISH I COULD DELETE HIM IN REAL LIFE
+### LESSON 3 : I WISH I COULD DELETE HIM IN REAL LIFE

 We've currently done inserting data and updating data, but sometimes inserting data was just a mistake and it needs to go.